Schneider V38 mount lenses,

 A word of caution about these accessories: the internal surfaces of extension tubes, helicoids and adapers are smooth and painted with a matte black paint.
 This is obviously insufficient to prevent internal reflections (above figure, left).
 All three lenses displayed the same problem.

 It is remarkable that Schneider did not recognize this problem, or did not regard it as important.
-Given the high prices charged for these simple accessories, I would have expected better quality from Schneider.
+Given the high prices charged for these simple accessories, I would have expected better quality control from Schneider.

 For my purposes, the M42 adapters are the most useful among those available in the V38 system.

-I am not aware of any test comparing all three of these lenses.
+I am not aware of other test comparing all three of these lenses.
 CoinImaging.com tested the Componon 28 mm f/4, which may or may not have the same optics as the Componon 28 mm f/2.8 mounted in a barrel with aperture scale that starts at f/4.
 Several years ago, I made a qualitative test of the Apo Componon 60 mm f/4.
 There is also a thread on photomacrography.net discussing the same lens.
 More recently, Robert O'Toole included the Componon 28 mm f/2.8 and the corresponding f/4 lens, with several others, in a major series of tests at a magnification of 4x.

 While the above tests and discussions refer to these lenses being used reversed on extensions, I remember reading on photomacrography.net a short report of the Apo Componon 40 mm f/2.8 being used in an infinity system.
 I can no longer find this.